where command uses

-The syntax of the eval expression is checked before running the search, and an exception will be thrown for an invalid expression.
+- The syntax of the eval expression is checked before running the search, and an exception is thrown for an invalid expression.

-Expression characteristics Description Example Boolean results The result of an eval statement is not allowed to be boolean.
+Expression characteristics Description Example Boolean results The result of the eval expression cannot be boolean.
 If the expression cannot be successfully evaluated for a particular event at search-time, eval erases the value in the result field.
 Field names with non-alphanumeric characters If the expression references a field name that contains non-alphanumeric characters, the field name must be surrounded by single quotation marks.

-Literal strings with non-alphanumeric characters If the expression references literal strings that contains non-alphanumeric characters, it needs to be surrounded by double quotes; for example,
+Literal strings with non-alphanumeric characters If the expression references a literal string that contains non-alphanumeric characters, the string must be surrounded by double quotation marks.

 The where command includes the following functions:

 For descriptions and examples of each function, see "Evaluation functions".